Robert Q. Williams

 Robert Quintin Williams (born July 12, 1964) is an American politician, veteran, and business development consultant who serves as a member of the South Carolina House of Representatives from the 62nd District since 2007.
-A member of the Democratic party (United States)., Williams ran in the 2018 elections for a seat at the United States House of Representatives, but lost to Republican Tom Rice 59.6% to 40.3% in the 7th district of South Carolina He ran again in 2020 but lost to Rice a second time.
+A member of the Democratic party., Williams ran in the 2018 elections for a seat at the United States House of Representatives, but lost to Republican Tom Rice 59.6% to 40.3% in the 7th district of South Carolina He ran again in 2020 but lost to Rice a second time.

 Early life and career

 Williams was born in Darlington, South Carolina on July 12, 1964.
 As a young child, Williams was a Cub Scout and coached sports like basketball, football, and baseball.
 Williams is an Atlanta Braves fan.
 However, he used to like the Los Angeles Dodgers in the early 80's.
 Williams grew up with his parents in Baptist faith.

 Education

-After graduating from his local public school, Williams attended the historically black Voorhees College in Denmark, South Carolina in 1982-1984 before joining the military.
+After graduating from his local public school, Williams attended the historically black Voorhees College in Denmark, South Carolina in 1982–1984 before joining the military.
 Upon returning, Williams went back to Voorhees College from 1990–1991 to finish his Bachelor of Science degree on funds from the G.I.
 Bill and is in the Voorhees College Hall of Fame.
 Williams entered the workforce as a social worker; helping the community and elderly people while also working for the department of special needs and disabilities.